 Here are a couple of good pictures I ended up with that I will definitely be using to create some paintings.
 Try not to get too hungry!

-Thanks so much for reading!
+Thanks so much for coming by!
 I hope this post was helpful and that it encouraged you to keep experimenting with photography!